strapi/documentation/README.md

 - **Keep control over your data**.
 With Strapi, you know where your data is stored, and you keep full control at all times.
 - **Self-hosted**.
 You can host and scale Strapi projects the way you want.
 You can choose any hosting platform you want: AWS, Netlify, Heroku, a VPS, or a dedicated server.
 You can scale as you grow, 100% independent.
 - **Database agnostic**.
 You can choose the database you prefer.
-Strapi works with SQL databases: PostgreSQL, MySQL, MariaDB, and SQLite.
+Strapi works with SQL databases: PostgreSQL, MySQL, MariaDB, SQLite, and Cockroach DB (Experimental).
 - **Customizable**.
 You can quickly build your logic by fully customizing APIs, routes, or plugins to fit your needs perfectly.

 ## Documentation websites